 There are two main types of cholesterol.
 These are high-density lipoprotein (HDL) cholesterol and low-density lipoprotein (LDL) cholesterol.
 HDL cholesterol is considered “good” as it carries cholesterol to the liver to be removed from the body.
 Meanwhile, LDL cholesterol is considered “bad” cholesterol because it can build up with triglycerides in the blood and cause blockages or other problems in your arteries.
 Too much LDL cholesterol can result in issues with your circulation and heart.

 Omega-7 has shown promising results in small studies for its ability to maintain normal cholesterol levels already within a healthy range.
 In studies, this healthy fat demonstrated the potential to maintain healthy levels of both triglycerides and LDL cholesterol in the blood when they were already within a normal range.
-At the same time, omega-7 also demonstrated the potential to support healthy levels of HDL cholesterol, providing positive results all the way around.
+At the same time, omega-7 also demonstrated the potential to maintain HDL cholesterol levels already within the healthy range.

 Supports a Healthy Heart

 Much like omega-3s, omega-7 also has a positive impact on supporting healthy heart function.
 Of course, supporting healthy cholesterol levels is one great way to maintain healthy circulation and support a healthy heart.
 However, omega-7 can provide other additional benefits.